microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="lzw"></a>**LZW** We have provided a simple version of the *decompression* algorithm of [Lempel-Ziv-Welch](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) so the solution is the *compression* algorithm.
-(3 instances)
+(5 instances)

     ```python
     def sat(seq: List[int], compressed_len=17, text="Hellooooooooooooooooooooo world!"):
-        """
-        Find a (short) compression that decompresses to the given string for the provided implementation of the
-        Lempel-Ziv decompression algorithm from https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch
-        """
         index = [chr(i) for i in range(256)]
         pieces = [""]
         for i in seq:
             pieces.append((pieces[-1] + pieces[-1][0]) if i == len(index) else index[i])
             index.append(pieces[-2] + pieces[-1][0])
         return "".join(pieces) == text and len(seq) <= compressed_len

+    def sol(compressed_len=17, text="Hellooooooooooooooooooooo world!"):
+        """
+        Find a (short) compression that decompresses to the given string for the provided implementation of the
+        Lempel-Ziv decompression algorithm from https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch
+        """
     ```
     <details><summary>1 hand-written solution </summary>